ray2day/ray2day/README.md

 **As far learning C# coding / .NET development concerned I RECENTLY HAVE DONE:**
-- started off with all the 101 basics, most of the Microsoft Docs and learned myself coding- and debugging
-- after that I did a lot of self study from diverse sources and mainly internet (YouTube and Udemy) as also books 'Zie Scherp' and the follow-up 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) / Tim Dams worked out completely including excercises.
+- after started off with the (101) basics and most of the Microsoft Docs learning myself coding- and debugging using Visual Studio, I did a lot of SELF STUDY from diverse sources and mainly internet (YouTube and Udemy) as also books 'Zie Scherp' and the follow-up 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) / Tim Dams worked out completely including excercises.
-- followed by an official college course in programming;
+- soon this was followed by an OFFICIAL COLLEGE COURSE in programming;
 >> Avans+ post bachelor (HBO)</BR>
 • C# programming (graduated - certificate of participation and assessment)
-- and last period I spent my time with (more) self study;
+- in between I spent more time SELF STUDY;
 >> Udemy courses</BR>
 • C# Basics for Beginners: Learn C# Fundamentals by Coding / Mosh Hamedani (certificate of completion)</BR>
 • C# Intermediate: Classes, Interfaces and OOP / Mosh Hamedani (certificate of completion)</BR>